-A clinically relevant consent form for a study governed by a Certificate of Confidentiality (C of C) should be placed in the subject's electronic medical record.
+A clinically relevant consent form for a study governed by a Certificate of Confidentiality (C of C) should be placed in the participant's electronic medical record.
 At the discretion of the PI, if there is information contained in the consent form that should be further restricted from view (i.e., information that is not contained elsewhere in the medical record), the PI should mark the consent form as "sensitive".

-Previous version date(s): 2/18/2014
+Previous version date(s): 2/18/2014, 9/28/2021